filipeas/Yolo-Annotation-Tool/README.md

 run process.py
 ```

+PS: create the class name exactly the same as the folders, so that the .txt files are also created in the Labels directory.
+PS2: REFACTOR: when saving the .txt file put it to save in the Labels folder.

 NOTE: If you use new annotation tool, please create classes.txt file and write all classes what you train the objects.
 Because i read the all classes from classes.txt.

 The dataset is ready for yolo training.